(Disclosure: Some of the links below may be affiliate links)

 Overall, I think Selma is a good fit for people that want a Robo-Advisor with some extra assistance.
 The virtual personal assistant can help some people feel more at ease with investing.
 Selma is the best Robo-advisor for beginner investors.

-The fees can be very low with Selma once you reach a certain amount of money.
+Selma’s fees can be very low once you reach a certain amount.
 This is great because Swiss Robo-advisors tend to be expensive.

 Also, they do not offer customization of the portfolio.
 So you cannot tweak your portfolio to what you think will perform better (or avoid investing in something you do not believe in).